scie1006-2023/comp/workshop2.md

       ![Sample output](images/sample-output-temp.png)

-   4. **Exercise: Calculate and print the humidity** The formula to calculate the humidity (in percentage) from the `humi` data is as follows:
+   4. **Exercise: Calculate and print the humidity** The formula to calculate the humidity (in percentage) from the `humi` signal is as follows:

       $$Humidity = (\frac{humi}{2^{20}}) \times 100$$